t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

   * **Beliefs imparted to the device after protocol execution**: After the FDO onboarding process is complete, the device possesses all configuration and credential information necessary for secure operation under the new owner's management domain.
 This includes data transferred from the owner's onboarding service, which may contain network configuration parameters, the address and endpoint URLs of the final management server or IoT platform, and the credentials such as keys, certificates, tokens, or shared secrets required for the device to authenticate securely to these services.
 The data may also include instructions for installing required agents, drivers, or firmware updates.
 In addition, the device may receive and update its internal FDO credentials with new information supplied by the owner, which can include an updated device identifier (GUID), revised rendezvous server information, and a new hash of the owner's public key to establish a renewed trust anchor.

-## LPWAN {#lpwan}

-Low Power Wide Area Network (LPWAN) encompasses a wide variety of technologies whose link-layer characteristics are severely constrained in comparison to other typical IoT link-layer technologies such as Bluetooth or IEEE 802.15.4.
-While some LPWAN technologies rely on proprietary bootstrapping solutions which are not publicly accessible, others simply ignore the challenge of bootstrapping and key distribution.
-In this section, we discuss the bootstrapping methods used by LPWAN technologies covered in {{RFC8376}}.

-* LoRaWAN {{LoRaWAN}} describes its own protocol to authenticate nodes before allowing them join a LoRaWAN network.
-This process is called as joining and it is based on pre-shared keys (called AppKeys in the standard).
-The joining procedure comprises only one exchange (join-request and join-accept) between the joining node and the network server.
-There are several adaptations to this joining procedure that allow network servers to delegate authentication and authorization to a backend AAA infrastructure {{RFC2904}}.

-* Wi-SUN Alliance Field Area Network (FAN) uses IEEE 802.1X {{ieee8021x}} and EAP-TLS for network access authentication.
-It performs a 4-way handshake to establish a session keys after EAP-TLS authentication.

-* NB-IoT relies on the traditional 3GPP mutual authentication scheme based on a shared-secret in the Subscriber Identity Module (SIM) of the device and the mobile operator.

-* Sigfox security is based on unique device identifiers and cryptographic keys.
-As stated in {{RFC8376}}, although the algorithms and keying details are not publicly available, there is sufficient information to indicate that bootstrapping in Sigfox is based on pre-established credentials between the device and the Sigfox network.

-From the above, it is clear that all LPWAN technologies rely on pre-provisioned credentials for authentication between a new device and the network.

-LPWAN has the following characteristics:

-  * Terms: Provisioning, configuration, discovery.
-  * Players: Administrator, Authenticator, Border Router, Client, Device, Manager, Network Server, User
-  * Initial beliefs assumed in the device: The device normally has credentials that are used to directly secure the communications or to device key material to do so.
-There is a basic trust in the network server.
-  * Processes: Provisioning
-  * Beliefs imparted to the device after protocol execution: Either because of an authentication process that results in newly derived key material or the pre-provisioned key material is used, the device is able to exchange information securely through the network server.

 ##  Thread {#thread}

 Thread Group commissioning {{threadcommissioning}} introduces a two phased process i.e. Petitioning and Joining.
 Entities involved are leader, joiner, commissioner, joiner router, and border router.
 Leader is the first device in Thread network that must be commissioned using out-of-band process and is used to inject correct user generated Commissioning Credentials (can be changed later) into Thread Network.
 Joiner is the node that intends to get authenticated and authorized on Thread Network.
 Commissioner is either within the Thread Network (Native) or connected with Thread Network via a WLAN (External).